UNIX Consulting and Expertise

 Golden Apple Enterprises Ltd. » Posts in 'Industry News' category

-Sun and Oracle - aftermath of the big event No comments yet
+Sun and Oracle – aftermath of the big event Comments Off on Sun and Oracle – aftermath of the big event

 Last week Oracle held a marathon 5 hour webcast session, where they laid out their plans for Sun and their technologies.
 Sun’s website now redirects to Oracle, and although all the old Sun website links are still live, it’s now Oracle through and through.